 How Does Plastic End Up in the Ocean?

 Plastics have become a major contributor to ocean pollution.
 These plastics originate from human use, so how does it end up in the ocean?

-The ocean is downstream from nearly every terrestrial location and for that reason, plastic waste generated on land slowly finds its way there.
-Rivers serve as direct channels that carry trash from cities across the world to marine environments.
+The ocean is downstream from nearly every terrestrial location, so plastic waste generated on land slowly finds its way there.
+Rivers serve as direct channels that carry trash from cities worldwide to marine environments.

-Did you know that 10 rivers alone carry over 90% of the plastic waste that ends up in the oceans?
-Those 10 rivers include:
+Did you know ten rivers alone carry over 90% of the plastic waste in the oceans?
+Those ten rivers include: